 Vanna Niniou Kindeli

 Vanna is the mother of Danai and Kynthia.
 She was born in the Peloponnese and raised in Athens.
 She came to Chania 40 years ago to work as an archaeologist and fell in love with the island, her work and Kyriakos, her late husband.
 Today she is mostly dedicated in the research around her excavations, doing occasionally some field work too.
 She lives in the Metohi grounds as well, she loves music, mostly classical and jazz, art and design, theatre, literature the animals and above all her daughters.

 Maria was born and raised in Chania.
 Her love for this island led her to seek the good side of tourism and this way our paths crossed about 20 years ago.
 Ever since she manages the reservations of Metohi Kindelis and is our valuable consultant and collaborator in every step.
 Maria has two sons and two dogs.

 Linda was born in Albania and is working at the farmhouse since she first moved to Greece 20 years ago.
 She is the soul of the Metohi keeping it clean and taking care of every little thing that will make the guests feel at home.
-She has two sons, a daughter and soon a grandchild.
+She has two sons, a daughter and two grandchildren.

 The Indian family